ADesprets/igraphql/README.md

 Some samples:

-Sample below retrieves 5 countries stating at the 100 position with an ascending sorting on the name and only return the name of the country
+Sample below retrieves 5 countries starting at the 100 position with an ascending sorting on the name and only return the name of the country

 ```json
 {